Mostafa-Emad77/Voice-Gender-Classification-/README.md

 ## Models Used
 - **Silero VAD**: A pre-trained model for voice activity detection.
 - **Wav2Vec2**: A fine-tuned pre-trained model for gender classification based on speech.
+  > The link to the pre-trained model is included in the documentation

+## Dataset
+The dataset used for training and testing the gender classification model can be downloaded from [this link](https://drive.google.com/file/d/1HRbWocxwClGy9Fj1MQeugpR4vOaL9ebO/view).

 ## Applications
 - **Speech Processing**: Use this pipeline for tasks involving speech detection and speaker identification.